 The helmet features a moisture-wicking liner and antibacterial foam that keeps users dry and comfortable during extended play.
 Its adjustable retention system allows for a highly customizable fit, making it a favorite among players who demand precision and stability.

 The included full cage features anti-fog coating and scratch resistance for optimal clarity.
-Ventilation ports strategically placed throughout the helmet ensure steady airflow, maintaining thermal regulation.
+Strategically placed ventilation ports throughout the helmet ensure steady airflow, supporting thermal regulation.

 Overall, the Bauer NME combines cutting-edge technology with player usability, making it one of the best-rated goalie helmets on the market today.